Bloch dynamics with second order Berry phase correction

-On the other hand, for phase equation with second order corrections \eqref{eqS2}, high order derivatives of $S^0$ as well as derivatives of $\log A^0 $ are involved.
+However, for the phase equation with the second order corrections \eqref{eqS2}, high order derivatives of $S^0$ as well as derivatives of $\log A^0 $ are involved.
 This means, the corrected phase equation does not admit a simple bi-characteristic structure.
 In other words, such a characteristic system is not yet closed.

 Whereas, one observes that the higher order derivatives of $S^0$ and $\log A^0 $ are only contained in the terms of order $\mathcal{O}(\e^2)$.
-Therefore, we can proceed in two ways: \begin{enumerate} \item One can solve the leading order phase equation equation and amplitude equation in the pre-processing stage, then in the phase equation with second order correction, all the higher order derivatives in the $\mathcal{O}(\e^2)$ terms are thus treated as known quantities.
-This is done in \S\ref{sec:close1}, the physical meaning of the resulting characteristic equations are discussed in \S\ref{sec:disc}. \item One can close the system of trajectories by introducing the characteristic equations of those higher order derivatives appeared in the $\mathcal{O}(\eps^2)$ correction.
-We shall present these additional characteristic equations in \S\ref{sec:close2}. \end{enumerate}
+Therefore, we can proceed in two ways: \begin{enumerate} \item One can solve the leading order phase equation and amplitude equation in the pre-processing stage, then in the phase equation with second order corrections, all the higher order derivatives in the $\mathcal{O}(\e^2)$ terms are thus treated as known quantities.
+We take this treatment for the rest of the paper, and the physical meaning of the resulting characteristic equations are discussed in \S\ref{sec:disc}. \item One can close the system of trajectories by introducing the characteristic equations of those higher order derivatives appeared in the $\mathcal{O}(\eps^2)$ correction.
+Since the results by this approach are lengthy but straightforward, we shall omit the details in this work. \end{enumerate} }